 - Divide mashed sweet potato among tortillas.
 Spread ~2 Tablespoons to cover the entire tortilla, leaving a small border around the edge.
 Sprinkle ¼ cup shredded cheese on one half of the tortilla.
 Top with black beans, then fold.

 - Brush griddle or skillet with oil or butter.
 Once butter is melted, add quesadilla.
 Cook until golden brown and toasty on one side and cheese is partially melted, 2-3 minutes.
 Carefully flip and cook on the other side for another 2-3 minutes or until tortilla is golden brown and toasty on both sides and cheese is melted.

 - Remove quesadilla carefully from pan.
 If cutting, allow to cool slightly.
-Serve with your favorite condiments.
+Serve with condiments to YOUR taste.
 Enjoy!